rstudio/rstudio-docker-products/README.md

 Docker images for RStudio Professional Products

+> [!NOTE]
+> New Posit container images are in preview at [posit-dev/images](https://github.com/posit-dev/images) and will eventually replace this repository.
+>
+> - These images continue to be maintained.
+> - No deprecation date will be set until the new images are generally available.
+>
+> See [Image Migration](#image-migration) for the mapping between current and new images.
+Questions and feedback are welcome on [GitHub Discussions](https://github.com/posit-dev/images/discussions).

 **IMPORTANT:** There are a few things you need to know before using these images:

 1. This image may introduce **BREAKING** changes; as such we recommend: